apache/doris-website/blog/Improving-Query-Speed-to-Make-the-Most-out-of-Your-Data.md

 ---
 {
-    'title': 'Best practice in Duyansoft, improving query speed to make the most out of your data', 'summary': "This is about how Duyansoft improved its overall data processing efficiency by optimizing the choice and usage of data warehouses.", 'date': '2023-02-27',
+    'title': 'Best practice in Duyansoft, improving query speed to make the most out of your data', 'description': "This is about how Duyansoft improved its overall data processing efficiency by optimizing the choice and usage of data warehouses.", 'date': '2023-02-27',
     'author': 'Junfei Liu',
     'tags': ['Best Practice'],